Awards – Due April 15

 The Distinguished Achievement Award

-Established to honor a member of the association whose long term dedication to the visual art profession and dedication to AENJ goals, leadership and teaching experiences are recognized as exemplary.
-Click here to see eligibility requirements.
+Established to honor a member of the association whose long-term dedication to the visual art profession and dedication to AENJ goals, leadership, and teaching experiences are recognized as exemplary.
+Click here for eligibility requirements.

 The Anthony A Guadadiello Award

 Established to honor former President, Anthony Guadadiello, whose dedication to the joy of service was a major part of his tenure in office.
-It recognizes outstanding contribution and service to AENJ.
-Click here to see eligibility requirements.
+It recognizes outstanding contributions and service to AENJ.
+Click here for eligibility requirements.

 The John J. Pappas Recognition Award

 Established to honor former President John J. Pappas, whose dedication to the idea that arts education is universal and inclusive involving those who support arts experiences from a wider perspective.
-This Award is appropriate for supporters of the arts who are in the commercial or corporate fields OR in art related organizations that are not specifically educational by nature.
-Click here to see eligibility requirements.
+This Award is appropriate for supporters of the arts who are in the commercial or corporate fields OR in art-related organizations that are not specifically educational by nature.
+Click here for eligibility requirements.

 The George DiBouno Recognition Award